nathanleiby/projects/games/centaur-defense/README.md

     - start with local coop
 - allow using controllers (nonkeyboard)
 - what kind of layout? (grid, hex, neither)
+- explore rendering text in hi-res, even tho graphics in low res https://www.reddit.com/r/gamedev/comments/1i5tck/what_resolution_is_appropriate_for_a_modern/cb1owqr

 Graphics:
 - https://opengameart.org/content/centaur-0